 EDA University Center

 The EDA University Center Economic Development program is designed to make the extensive resources of universities available to the economic development community.
 Key to the program is supporting economic development strategies in regions of chronic and acute economic distress.
 University Centers represent long-term partnerships between the federal government and academia in economic development.
-CRD received another five years of funding from the EDA for the University Center program in 2016.
-The $1.5 million ($750k in federal funding and $750k in match from BGSU and OU) allows the center to partner with economic developers and businesses on expansion and attraction projects, applied research, and economic engagement in underserved rural communities.
+CRD received another five years of funding from the EDA for the University Center program in 2021.
+The funding allows the center to partner with economic developers and businesses on expansion and attraction projects, applied research, and economic engagement in underserved rural communities.